 this day, reserving a day off of work or school to spend a lazy

-afternoon participating in our favorite hobby.
+afternoon participating in our favorite hobby outside of searching for the best real money game apps on the phone weekly.
 I am sure you’ve got

 some massive parties planned, so be sure to send us photos of how you